0snap/batalert/README.md

 ## Usage

-You can run `batalert` with default setting to send the first notification when the battery falls below 15% and repeat the notification every 3%. `batalert` resets when you plug-in your charger.
+You can run `batalert` with default setting to send the first notification when the battery falls below 15% and repeat the notification every 3%.
+Notifications timeout after 15 seconds. `batalert` resets when you plug-in your charger.

 ### Customization